MenkeTechnologies/zpwr/README.md

 There is a shell function called `getrc` that will update ZPWR by cloning the latest changes from this repository.
 It invokes `copyConf` which overwrites `~/.zshrc`, `~/.vimrc`, `~/.shell_aliases_functions.sh`, `~.tmux.conf`.
 `copyConf` will also overwrite all scripts in `$ZPWR_SCRIPTS` which defaults to `~/.zpwr/scripts` and some other configs in home directory.
-Run `clearList getrc copyConf` to see the bodies of these function to see the exact details.
+Run `clearList getrc copyConf` to see the bodies of these function.

 ## Tmux prefix
 The default tmux prefix key is C-x (control-x) on macOS so one can control inner tmux sessions on Linux/UNIX (prefix is C-b) separately.